 At the age of sixteen Lara Melda won the BBC Young Musician 2010 competition, performing Saint-Saëns Piano Concerto No.2 in the final round, with Vasily Petrenko and the BBC National Orchestra of Wales in Cardiff.
 The competition had an international following via television and radio broadcasts on the BBC.
-Since then she has also performed Mozart Concerto K466 with the BBC National Orchestra of Wales and next season will return to Cardiff to play Beethoven Piano Concerto No 3.
+Since then she has also performed Mozart Concerto K466 and Beethoven Piano Concerto No 3 with the BBC National Orchestra of Wales.

 Lara Melda performs regularly in Turkey and made her debut at the International Music Festival in Istanbul in June 2011, playing the Grieg Concerto with the Borusan Philharmonic.
 She has also been presented by the 'Istanbul Recitals' piano series and performed at the Antalya Piano Festival and Bogazici University.
 In 2012 she received the prestigious 'Promising Young Artist' award from Kadir Has University.

-Lara is a student at the Royal College of Music where she is a Queen Elizabeth Queen Mother Scholar supported by a Musicians' Company Lambert Studentship.
-She began piano lessons with Emily Jeffrey at the age of six and currently studies with Ian Jones.
+In summer 2016 Lara graduated from the Royal College of Music, where she studied with Ian Jones, with a first class honours degree.
+She began piano lessons with Emily Jeffrey at the age of six.
 Lara is also an accomplished viola player and enjoys playing chamber music on both piano and viola.
-In 2009 she was a finalist in the International Franz Liszt Piano Competition in Weimar, Germany.
+In 2015 she was a scholarship holder for the Imogen Cooper Music Trust.

 June 2016: This biography must not be edited without the permission of Askonas Holt Ltd